 - License plate number

 - Vehicle identification number (VIN)

 Note: The VIN number can be found on the car’s dashboard in the left corner where it meets the windshield.
 It can also be found on the driver’s insurance card or inside the driver’s side door jam.

 Information About Other People (drivers, passengers and witnesses)

 - Telephone numbers

 - Witness statements

-Note: While witnesses aren’t legally required to remain, convincing them to do so will give you time to speak with them at some length to determine if what they saw will be helpful to your claim.
+Note: While witnesses aren’t legally required to remain at the scene, convincing them to do so will give you time to speak with them to determine if what they saw can help your claim.

 Diagram of the Scene

 - Note the location of the cars immediately before and after the collision